Fivell/policies/source/sections/11-incident_response_policy.md

    incident.
 2. Create a "lessons learned" document and attach it to the completed [SIR Form](sections/sir-form.doc).
-   1. Evaluate the cost and impact of the security incident to Datica using the documents provided by the SIRT and the technical security resource.
+   1. Evaluate the cost and impact of the security incident to Versionista using the documents provided by the SIRT and the technical security resource.
    2. Determine what could be improved.
    3. Communicate these findings to Senior Management for approval and for implementation of any recommendations made post-review of the security